joseeden/KodeKloud_Engineer_Labs/Tasks_71-80/TASK_73-Ansible_Inventory_Update.md

 stapp01 ansible_host=172.16.238.10 ansible_ssh_pass=********  ansible_user=tony
 ```

-To verify if the inventory is correct, let's runa  simple ping test.
+To verify if the inventory is correct, let's run a simple ping test.
 It should return the "ping:pong" response.

 ```bash
 $ ansible -m ping -i inventory all